 The bank was listed in the 1877 city directory.
 (Vice president David Chapman Bennett’s house survives on Samuels Avenue.)
 And an 1885 Sanborn map shows that the three-story bank building (a skyscraper for its day) also housed Fort Worth’s first telephone exchange on the third floor.

-First National’s second home was built about 1900 on Houston Street at West 7th Street.
+First National’s second home was built in 1901 on Houston Street at West 7th Street.
 (Image from Greater Fort Worth, 1907.)

 On November 15, 1908 the Telegram announced that First National Bank would build a third home on the site of the second.
 The new building would be a seven stories tall.
 Architects were Sanguinet and Staats.

 But on March 7, 1909 the Star-Telegram announced that the building would be a vertiginous ten stories—the tallest building in Fort Worth.
 A pure-dee skyscraper!